postmanlabs/labs-docs/src/pages/docs/postman-cli/postman-cli-options.md

 ### **postman collection run**

 This command runs a collection and sends all run results and responses to Postman servers.
-You can specify the collection with its UID or file path.
+You can specify the collection with its file path or UID.

 #### Examples